Assessment and Access Arrangements

 Access Arrangements are pre-examination adjustments for candidates based on evidence of need and normal way of working.
 Access Arrangements fall into two distinct categories: some arrangements are delegated to centres, others require prior JCQ awarding body approval.
 Students are usually assessed by the ALNCO at the earliest in Year 9 to determine whether they qualify for Access Arrangements.

-For further information, do not hesitate to contact our ALNCO, Mr Andrew Christian, either via email or telephone (contact details are on the main ALN webpage).
+For further information, do not hesitate to contact our ALNCO, Mr Mike Berry, either via email or telephone (contact details are on the main ALN webpage).

 Head of Additional Learning Needs